My name is Ioannis Papagiannis (friends call me Yiannis).

 Before I started at Facebook, I was a research student at the Large-Scale Distributed Systems group of Imperial College London.
 My PhD thesis was on taint tracking, a technique to secure applications by monitoring data propagation at runtime.
 My supervisor was Dr. Peter Pietzuch and I was involved in two EPSRC-funded research projects (named SmartFlow and CloudFilter).
 Feel free to look into the publications section of this website for more information.

 Apart from studying and spending most of my time in front of a monitor reading feeds, I also enjoy messing up my (Android) phone.
 My small contribution to the mobile app frenzy can be found here.
-Last but not least, every friend of mine knows that I enjoy greek traditional dancing and a casual game of tennis (or should I say “squash”? -5 years in Britain do have an effect).
+Last but not least, every friend of mine knows that I enjoy greek traditional dancing and a casual game of any racket-based game.

 Here is the list of my publications thus far.